economikit-alliance/website/README.md

 The workflow between HackMD and Github is slightly awkward, but has its benefits.
 The two are treated independently- if changes occur on Github, HackMD must be synchronised via *"Versions"* in the options menu.
 Similarly, once changes are made on HackMD they must be published back to Github via the same panel.
 If a dot appears over the "in" and "out" arrows at the top of the versions panel, it means that there are changes to synchronise.

+For every newly added or moved file, the synchronisation needs to be reset- it is done on a per-file basis, not per-repository.

 To configure page metadata for HackMD, see the [supported list](https://hackmd.io/yaml-metadata) in their docs.

 If you're interested in joining our collective or would like to be involved, please join our [Loomio group](https://www.loomio.org/economikit/) and say hi!